 - Your flight is scheduled to leave late in the day or evening

-- Your flight's been delayed or canceled
+- Your flight has been delayed or canceled

-- Someone is feeling ill
+- Someone is feeling ill and needs to lie down

 - It's your honeymoon or a romantic trip and you'd like to enjoy the surroundings a bit longer